jamirawan/dox/php-ramework/Drupal/using-drush.md

 # Using `drush` command

 For a complete use of drush commands run `drush list` or visit documentation page on [Command list](https://www.drush.org/latest/commands/list/)
+Following are some random use of `drush` I picked up, for complete list check out their website.

 ## Drush list user
 Not like WP CLI, Drush doesnt have the command to list all users but there's a way to list based on the role.
 For example if you wish to list all of the `administrator` users: